nightwatchjs-community/nightwatch-browserstack-demo/README.md

 # Nightwatch Browserstack Demo

-This project runs a demo end-to-end which verifies if a Nightwatch test appears in the Browserstack dashboard.
-The test is ran also from Nightwatch.
+This project runs an end-to-end test which runs another demo test using the [Browserstack](https://browserstack.com) cloud testing service.
+It then verifies if the second test appears in the Browserstack dashboard.
+Both the main test and the test-within-the-test are run using [Nightwatch.js](https://nightwatchjs.org).

 ## Setup